section-engineering-education/engineering-education/content/articles/how-to-build-a-full-stack-application-with-supabase-react-and-tailwindcss-in-nextJs /index.md

-Serverless databases are all the rage these days since they allow you to develop a fully functional app without building a server or writing any server code.
+Serverless databases are all the rage these days since they allow you to develop a fully functional app without building a server or writing server code.
 A serverless database is a cloud computing solution that enables resources to be distributed and managed flexibly.

-In this tutorial, we will learn how to build a full stack application with  ***Supabase***, ***React***, and ***tailwindcss*** in ***nextJs***.
+In this Tutorial, We'll build a full-stack application with  ***Supabase***, ***React***, and ***tailwindcss*** in ***nextJs*** in this tutorial.

 ### Prerequisite